Techofficer/node-apple-signin/readme.md

-# Sign in with Apple
+# `apple-sign-in-rest` - Sign in with Apple

 Hopefully your go-to library for implementing [_Sign In With Apple Rest API_](https://developer.apple.com/documentation/sign_in_with_apple) in Node.js.

-> See [comparison table](https://github.com/renarsvilnis/apple-sign-in#comparison-to-other-apple-sign-in-libraries) why you should choose `apple-sign-in` over other `apple-xxx` package.
+> See [comparison table](https://github.com/renarsvilnis/apple-sign-in-rest#comparison-to-other-apple-sign-in-libraries) why you should choose `apple-sign-in-rest` over other `apple-xxx` package.

 Supports Node.js `>= 10.x.x`